-The winding up of an SMSF is the process by which all the assets of the fund are paid out or rolled over and all the final reporting and administrative requirements have been completed.
+The winding-up of an SMSF is the process of paying out or rolling over of fund assets.
+The wind-up happens after the completion of final reporting and administrative requirements.

-The SMSF trustee may wish to wind up their fund for a number of reasons:
+The SMSF trustee may wish to wind up their fund for many reasons:

-- all/most members have left the fund eg due to death or rolling funds into another fund;
+- all/most members have left the fund due to death or rolling funds into another fund, etc.;

-- no or insufficient assets remaining eg due to payment or rolling over of benefits;
+- insufficient or no assets remaining due to payment or rolling over of benefits, etc.;

-- inability/unwillingness of the trustees to continue as trustees eg due to age; or
+- inability/unwillingness of the trustees to continue as trustees due to age, etc.; or

 - moving overseas.

-In some of these cases, particularly moving overseas, an alternate structure for the assets may be appropriate.
+In some cases, particularly moving overseas, an alternate structure for the assets may be appropriate.

-You may need to engage a professional (eg accountant or administrator) to undertake these tasks, however need to be aware of and understand what is involved as the trustees are ultimately responsible.
+You may need to engage a professional (e.g. accountant or administrator) to undertake these tasks.
+However, you need to understand what is involved as the trustees are ultimately responsible.

-There are a number of steps in the process of winding up and these are outlined below.
-One important point to remember is do not close your bank account(s) until the ATO has confirmed that the fund has been wound up.
+There are steps in winding up an SMSF which are listed below.
+One important point to remember is to not close your bank account(s) until the ATO has confirmed that the fund has been wound up.

 The trust deed may contain information about winding up your fund.

 Prepare a set of interim accounts to determine member balances.
 Remember to take into account any tax payable and/or refunds due.
-It is usual for your accountant/auditor to provide a fixed quote for final services so these can be included in the SMSFs liabilities and sufficient cash retained to make these and any other payments (eg tax and/or supervisory levy).
-Other costs may include the closing of trustee company’s and the vesting of bare trusts if LRBA arrangements are being paid out.
+It is usual for your accountant/auditor to provide a fixed quote for final services so these can be included in the SMSFs liabilities and sufficient cash retained to make these and any other payments (e.g. tax and/or supervisory levy).
+Other costs may include the closing of trustee companies and the vesting of bare trusts if LRBA arrangements are paid out.

-All benefits must be rolled out in accordance with both the SIS Act and the trust deed and you need to use SuperStream to facilitate the rollovers.
-You may need to wait until any tax refunds have been paid before you can pay out all member benefits.
+All benefits must be rolled out per both the SIS Act and the trust deed, and you need to use SuperStream to facilitate the rollovers.
+You may need to wait until any tax refunds are paid before you can pay out all member benefits.

 There are a few ways that rollovers can be initiated: